dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So now that you know what Docker is, how it works and what should you look for if you want to install it on your machine.

+You have also seen a little demonstration that should give you a better idea how Docker works.

 We will now going to talk about why we switched our development environments from standard LAMP setup to Docker for developing Drupal projects at Fenomen.